sgtlaggy/lagbot/docs/Miscellaneous.md

 ---

+### Choose
+#### Choose one from a set of options.

+Usage:

+    !choose "a b c" def g h i   : select from options "a b c", "def", "g", "h", and "i"

+---

 ### Vote
 #### Allow users to vote on a topic.
 ##### Requires __the bot__ has the `Add Reactions` permission.